donmeyer/membership-card/1802 Loader.md

 ## Assembly

-A schematic is on my to-do list, but the curcuit is really pretty simple.
+A schematic is on my to-do list, but the circuit is really pretty simple.
 A lot of port pins to the DB-25 connector, and then power, address, and I2C connections for the rest of the port IC.

 My prototype was built using a solderless breadboard. (soldering was required to get appropriate wires between the breadboard and the DB-25 connector.)

-Here are the connections between the DB-25 connector and the MCP230127 chip, DB-25 first and the IC pin second:
+Here are the connections between the DB-25 connector and the MCP23017 chip, DB-25 first and the IC pin second:

 	1 - 25
 	2 - 1